rafael-kennedy/soup-wagon/src/soups/soup-a.md

   Salt\
   Pepper
 thumbnail: /static/img/img_20201116_113301156.jpg
-this_week: true
+this_week: false
-next_week: false
+next_week: true
-price: 10.00
+price: 10
 ---
-Well, yes, it's timely, maybe a bit cliche.
-Everybody thinks of pumpkins at this time of year.
-But don't get sniffy about this nourishing vegetable just because it's photogenic.
+This soup is made from a mix of winter squashes: pumpkin, butternut, Kuri.
 It's high in beta carotene to boost your immune system and fight aging; and has lots of heart healthy potassium and fiber.

-This soup pairs the pumpkin with tofu for protein. and warming spices, ginger and creamy coconut milk. \
+This soup pairs the squash with tofu for protein. and warming spices, ginger and creamy coconut milk. \
 It is smooth and rich; warm and soothing.
-And, if this heat wave holds it can even be eaten chilled.

 Allergens: Soy, Tree nuts (coconuts)

-Cost 10/quart plus package.